vividcab/MAAProjectTemplateFromM9A/docs/en_us/manual/newbie.md

 #### Linux

 Same as MacOS.
-Download and grant execute permissions to use MaaPiCli.
+Download and grant execute permissions to use `MaaPiCli` or `MFAAvalonia`.

 #### Android

-~~This version is not recommended for general users and has been removed from the release version.~~ If you are very familiar with mobile phone operation, you can refer to the [Usage Method](https://github.com/MaaXYZ/MaaFramework/issues/475) and the [Development Documentation](../develop/开发前须知.md) to install it yourself.
+~~This version is not recommended for general users and has been removed from the release version.~~ If you are very familiar with mobile phone operation, you can refer to the [Usage Method](https://github.com/MaaXYZ/MaaFramework/issues/475) and the [Development Documentation](../develop/Notes-Before-Development.md) to install it yourself.

 ### 4. Extract Correctly